Share this article

 Depression

 If a furry family member is seriously missing their pet parent, there’s a chance that feline depression will develop.
-Signs to look out for include a combination of lethargy, loss of appetite, no longer grooming themselves, excessive meowing, tucked tales and laid-back ears.
+Signs to look out for include a combination of lethargy, loss of appetite, no longer grooming themselves, excessive meowing, tucked-under tails and laid-back ears.
 So, do cats miss their owners if they’ve got any one of these symptoms?
-Not necessarily - it’s important to look out for all of these behaviors, alongside advice from a veterinarian and a diagnosis if the symptoms persist.
+Not necessarily - it’s important to look out for all of these behaviors, and if you notice any of them you should contact a veterinarian to check your cat isn’t unwell.

 Restlessness